-● Shadows can conceal patches of rough, broken, and cracked pavement.
+● Shadows can conceal patches of rough, cracked, and broken pavement.

 The bad news is, great descenders are born, not made.
 Two-time Giro winner Paolo Savoldelli said this, and he should know--they didn't call him il Falco (the Falcon) for nothing.
 Watching him scream down a descent, exiting turns just inches from the edge of a cliff, was hair-raising.
 But that doesn't mean that we mortals can't improve our descending skills.
 Another legendary descender (and Giro winner), Fiorenzo Magni gave this advice to a rider whose feeble descending ability cost him a possible Giro stage win: "Take risks!
 So you break a shoulder here or an ankle there.
 It will heal and in the end you'll learn to be a better, faster descender."
 I am not recommending that you do this!
 Instead, I offer the following tips and techniques, which should make you feel more at ease when the road goes downhill.

 ● Your hands should be on the drops, with your fingers covering the brake levers.
 (I installed a set of Lizard Skins neoprene MTB brake lever sleeves, which eliminate slipperiness caused by perspiration or rain).
 Keep a firm, but not deathlike grip on the bars, and DO NOT take your hand(s) off the bars.
 If you follow pro racing, you will know that even pros have come to grief because they ignored this rule (e.g. Alberto Contador and Chris Froome).

 ● Do not try to keep up with other riders, who may have more experience and skill.
 (Ignoring this advice often leads to crashes, lost skin, and broken bones).
 Relax.
 Singing or whistling a tune helps.
 Don't tense your body; keep your shoulders down, elbows bent.
 A rigid body transmits jolts instead of enabling you to absorb and react to them.
 Keep your butt back on the saddle and your torso low, to counteract the force of gravity pulling you downward (which on an incline means forward), as well as for even weight distribution, and to lower your center of gravity.